 What does this mean for apprenticeship training?

 As part of the reform, HITO must transition the role of supporting apprenticeship training to a government-approved vocational education provider by the end of 2022.
-The three government-approved options being considered for transition are:
+The three government-approved options that were considered for transition were:

 - Te Pūkenga (the amalgamation of all 16 polytechnics),